Al-Shahaniya (city): Visitor attractions

+Government services

 A wide-scale public defense complex was inaugurated in 2010.
 Branches of various security organizations are hosted in the complex, such as the Dukhan Security Department.
 Two notable buildings in the complex are the Shahaniya Services Centre, which manages passports and travel documents and the Shahaniya Civil Defense Centre.

 North of the public services complex, off Al Utouriya Road, is the municipal headquarters.
 Qatar's Ministry of Agriculture has set up an Agricultural Services Center in the city.

 In April 2018, the Animal Production Research Station was established in the city by the Ministry of Municipality and Environment.
 Spanning roughly 78,000 square meters and constructed at a cost of QR 30 million, its facilities include a research station, animal sheds and a veterinary clinic.

+Healthcare

 Healthcare in the city is served by Al-Shahaniya Health Center.
 Among its facilities are a dental clinic, a radiology clinic, a women's clinic and a general clinic.

-There are several labor camps in the vicinity of Al Shahaniya.

-Industry
+Economy

+Oil and gas

 Natural gas and oil distribution pipelines and pumping stations are located in Al-Shahaniya City and several of its suburbs.
+There are several labor camps in Al Shahaniya.

+Agriculture

 The Arab Qatari Agricultural Production Company was founded in 1989 in the city.

 Roza Hassad opened Qatar's first large-scale flower-growing facility in Al-Shahaniya City in 2012.
 Flowers are grown hydroponically, and seventeen different species were planned to be grown at the time of its opening.
 Production in its 5,500 m2 (59,200 sq ft) greenhouse is mainly oriented towards roses.
 The company has established shops in Doha where it sells its locally produced flowers.

-Sport
+Sports

 Qatar's main camel racetrack and camel training facilities are also located in Al-Shahaniya city.
 Robots are used to jockey the camels.
 One prominent competition that takes place on the track is the annual Founder Sheikh Jassim bin Mohammed bin Thani's Camel Festival.

 Al Samariyah Equestrian Centre is located near the Sheikh Faisal Bin Qassim Al Thani Museum.